 7. Deliver for Mobile Customers

 Mobile phones have become a go-to device for shopping online.
 It’s therefore paramount to build mobile product pages with flawless UX that facilitates sales.
-From intuitive navigation to lack of clutter to fast load times, the mobile consumer expects flawless user experience.
+From intuitive navigation to a lack of clutter to fast load times, the mobile consumer expects flawless user experience.
 Faced with a bad one, 64% of shoppers are less likely to make another purchase from the same store.